Pauline Yvonne Parker (May 26, 1938)

 In the late 1960s, in London, Hilary met Joan who later changed her last name to Nathan by deed poll, to allow the pair to take out a joint mortgage and buy a house together.
 Joan Nathan maintains in a 1997 newspaper interview (The Guardian - Thursday January 9, 1997) that their friendship is platonic.[Read/download the full article text here]

-Somewhere in the late sixties or early seventies Hilary retrained as a teacher.
+Probably somewhere in the late sixties or maybe the early seventies Hilary retrained as a teacher.
 In a 1997 article published in Medway News it says that Hilary 'rebuilt a new life as a model of respectability in a village hideaway for the last 30 years.
 What little is known about Miss Nathan is that she obtained a BA degree at Auckland before training as a librarian and moving to Britain in 1965.
 She re-trained as a teacher and taught at Abbey Court for 20 years mostly as deputy head before retiring two years ago to run her riding school and care for her 10 horses.
 Kent County Council described her as a reliable employee whose past was a complete surprise.
 She had been taken on before police checks were introduced in the late 1970s but would have been recognized by the Department of Education as a suitable teacher.'
 [Read/download the full article text here]

 This clearly suggests that Hilary moved from being a librarian to teaching probably in the late sixties or early seventies.
 I'd say late sixties, because it matches the long held view that 'The last official reference to Hilary Nathan occurs in February, 1967, when she is reported teaching at an English girls’ school'.
-And we can safely assume that she moved form London to Kent in that same period.
+And we can safely assume that she moved from London to Kent in that same period.

-In 1985 Hilary eventually settled in Hoo St Werburgh, in the Medway district of Kent, with her partner Joan 'Jo' Nathan.
-She taught mentally handicapped children at Fulmar Road Special School, later Abbey Court special school, in Strood, quickly becoming deputy headmistress.
+We can however place Hilary Nathan at the Fulmar Road Special School, later Abbey Court special school, in Strood, as early as 1973 (see photo).
+She taught mentally handicapped children at quickly becoming deputy headmistress.
 She worked there until her retirement in 1994.
 Again she absented herself on the day when the class photo was taken.
 A colleague at her school in Kent noted that the always hung back when photos were being taken.
+But there are still newspapers photos.

-Starting in 1986 she was also running a children's riding school, Abbots Court Riding School, which boasted ten horses, including an Arab stallion, which were kept in makeshift stables in her tiny backyard and in a field nearby.
+Starting in 1986 she was also running a children's riding school, Abbot's Court Riding School, which boasted ten horses, including an Arab stallion, which were kept in makeshift stables in her tiny backyard and in a field nearby.

 From the web: